Cost of Living in Tokyo – 2024 Guide

 Expenses on Consumables apart from groceries

-The average cost for shopping for daily use stuff like toiletries would cost you JPY 2,000 to 2,500 (US$ 18 to 23) per month per person.
+The average cost of shopping for daily-use items like toiletries is JPY 2,000 to 2,500 (US$18 to 23) per month per person.

 Tokyo’s Day-to-day Transportation Cost

 Public transport in Tokyo is not expensive, whether in Tokyo Metro, JR, or local buses.
-For example, you can travel from Nihombashi to Shibuya by subway, paying JPY 210 (US$ 1.9) for 20 minutes of travel.
+For example, you can travel from Nihombashi to Shibuya by subway, paying JPY 210 (US$1.9) for 20 minutes of travel.

 Traveling by JR is even cheaper than the Tokyo Metro.
 However, please remember that taxis are quite expensive and can leave a hole in your pocket if you try to catch a cab for a long distance.
 The standard taxi tariffs in Tokyo are as follows: